tools-life/taskwiki/README.md

 * TaskWikiStop
 * TaskWikiTags

+see more in doc/taskwiki.txt. run :helptags and then :he taskwiki

 ### Credits

 Inspired by vimwiki-tasks plugin.

-see more in doc/taskwiki.txt. run :helptags and then :he taskwiki
+### Contributing

+Clone, fork, contribute and learn more at https://github.com/tbabej/taskwiki

+Good ideas, well formed bug reports and thoughtful pull-requests welcome.